 I earned my PhD in Russian Language and Culture at Tampere University in 2021 with my dissertation Imagined Riverography of Late Twentieth-Century Russian Prose.
 My other research interests include climate fiction, nuclear fiction and nuclear narratives in media.
 I am the editor-in-chief of Idäntutkimus, the Finnish review of East-European studies, and the vice-chair of the Society of Finnish Slavists.

 I am a historian of modern Russia and Europe (Ph.D., Columbia University, 2011) and a visiting researcher at the Institute.
-I am currently working on two book manuscripts.
-The first explores the history of Stalin- and post-Stalin-era lyric poetry, and shows how Soviet lyric poets laid a foundation for the cultural “Thaw” of the mid-1950s–1960s.
+I am currently working on two book projects.
+The first, funded by the Jenny and Antti Wihuri Foundation (2025–2026), explores the history of Stalin- and post-Stalin-era lyric poetry, and shows how Soviet lyric poets laid a foundation for the cultural “Thaw” of the mid-1950s–1960s.
 The second traces the history of the diary over the same period, and demonstrates that diary writing, among Soviet writers, poets, and critics, captured a mode of cognition that played a crucial role in propelling post-Stalin change as well.

 My work has appeared in Kritika, Slavic Review, The Russian Review, and other publications.

-I have held a number of fellowships, including from Columbia University, American Councils for International Education, the Kennan Institute, and the Aleksanteri Institute.
+I have held a number of fellowships, including from Columbia University, American Councils for International Education, the Leibniz Institute for Jewish History and Culture—Simon Dubnow, the Kennan Institute, the Jenny and Antti Wihuri Foundation, and the Aleksanteri Institute.

 At the Aleksanteri Institute, I teach courses in Russian, Ukrainian, and Jewish history.